tohirbeka1997-ops/dunyozamin1/docs/prd.md

   - Red for error
   - Blue for info/credit sales
 - Icon + message + dismiss button
-\n#### 4.2.12 NEW FEATURE 11: Credit Sales Support (CORE FEATURE)
+\n#### 4.2.12 NEW FEATURE 11: Credit Sales Support with Partial Credit Payment (CORE FEATURE - ENHANCED)

 **Business Scenario:**
 - Customer comes to cashier, products scanned and added to cart
-- Customer requests to purchase on credit (pay later)
+- Customer requests to purchase on credit (full or partial)
 - Cashier selects customer and processes credit sale
+- **Customer can pay part of the order now and put the rest on credit**
-- Customer balance increases by order total
+- Customer balance increases by credit amount only
 - Later, customer returns to pay off debt

 **Functional Requirements:**